 Put aside the belief, common in the current cultural climate, that a serious discussion of porn will necessarily start from the tacit assumption that it’s a bad thing that harms its users and coarsens society.
 On the contrary, Axel’s film is broadly pro-porn, making the point that it can help people through relationship difficulties arising from sexual repression.

 Put aside, too, the notion that a serious argument has no place for humor.
-Axel’s other major point is that the censorship of erotica entails, in practise, patrolling a pornography-or-art boundary where the very same imagery can be banned or permitted according to which category it is deemed to belong to.
+Axel’s other major point is that the censorship of erotica entails, in practice, patrolling a pornography-or-art boundary where the very same imagery can be banned or permitted according to which category it is deemed to belong to.
 That could be said gravely, but Axel treats it as an absurdity to be mocked.
 And the porn itself is treated with a detached, wry tone, too.

 You can’t talk seriously about anything without showing examples, and the film stages several illustrative sequences representing the erotica and sexual fantasies of different eras.
 Sometimes this includes elements of sado-masochism, which was then particularly taboo in Denmark despite the appearance of some outstanding spanking scenes in mainstream Danish cinema.
 One sequence covers the making of a modern porno film, including some ‘rough stuff’.
 The actress is asked to bend over the couch, and the actor with the cane asks plaintively if he really has to hit her.
 Luckily for her, the director gets out a crayon…